 - below ground (including process containers that are covered by earth or other material) of any size

-- above ground, greater than 250 litres and intended for use with a gas
+- above ground, greater than 250 L and intended for use with a hazardous gas, or

-- above ground, greater than 1,000 litres and intended for use with a hazardous liquid.
+- above ground, greater than 1,000 L and intended for use with a hazardous liquid.

-Even if a stationary container system does not require a compliance certificate, it still needs to meet certain legal requirements.
-Contact a compliance certifier(external link), or WorkSafe New Zealand, to find out what these requirements are.
+Even if your stationary container system doesn’t need a compliance certificate, it still needs to meet certain legal requirements.
+Contact a compliance certifier(external link) or WorkSafe New Zealand to find out what these requirements are.

 What is a compliance plan?

-A. Have your stationary tank or process container assessed
+1. Have your stationary tank or process container assessed.

 A compliance certifier will examine your stationary container system and identify anything that doesn’t comply with the Health and Safety at Work (Hazardous Substances) Regulations 2017.